yext/answers-search-ui/sample-app/README.md

 ```
 npm start [config_file]
 ```

+Once done, all the assets for the generated site will live in the `generated` directory by default.

-Open `index.html` in your browser of choice
+You can `cd` into that directory and open `index.html` in your browser of choice